 - You maintain adequate storage capacity to ensure that your data is always available.

-- You have protection against data leaks and established plans for recovery efforts.
+- You protect against data leaks and have established plans for recovery efforts.

 - You verify software, firmware, and information integrity.